 Le Petit Haut Lafitte white – 80% Sauvignon Blanc + 20% Semillon, 50% new oak.
 Freshness, dense aroma of green apple and lemongrass, crispy, elegant and tasty.
 Very joyful and attractive.
 92+p.

 La Reserve de Malartic – second wine.
 83% Merlot + 12% Cabernet Sauvignon + 5% Petit Verdot.
-Nose of crushed berries, polished on the palate with crunchy blackcurrants and sweet tannin.
+A nose of crushed berries and polished on the palate with crunchy blackcurrants and sweet tannin.
 Well-balanced and appetizing.
 90p.

 Smith Haut Lafitte – 59% Cabernet Sauvignon + 36% Merlot + 4% Cabernet Franc + 1% Petit Verdot, 60% new oak.
 Great, great effort with everything just awesome.
 Intense, sophisticated, refined, strong backbone, great complexity and depth and great balance.
 Velvety texture and long, lingering finish.
 97+p.

 Smith Haut Lafitte white – 90% Sauvignon Blanc + 5% Sauvignon Gris + 5% Semillon, 50% new oak.
 Fat and creamy with excellent acidity.
-Lot of green apples, acacia flower and pear.
+A lot of green apples, acacia flower and pear.
 Great complexity and multi-faceted.
 Fabulous effort.
 96-97p.